-The electoral officer has decided pursuant to Section 80 of the Local Electoral Act that returned voting papers will be opened and processed during the voting period before the close of voting.
+South Wairarapa District Council's returned voting papers will be opened and processed during the voting period before the close of voting.

-Voting papers for South Wairarapa District Council are being processed by council's election contractor, electionz.com Ltd. electionz.com will be processing approximately 600,000 voting papers for 42 councils at its processing centre in Christchurch.
+Voting papers for South Wairarapa District Council are being processed by council's election contractor, electionz.com Ltd. electionz.com will be processing approximately 600,000 voting papers for 46 councils at its processing centre in Christchurch.